refIekt/lit/README.md

 gem install lit-cli
 ```

-If an application is using Lit then the `lit` command will already be available.
+If an application is currently using Lit then the `lit` command will already be available in your terminal without any installation required.

 ## API